biovino1/PfamPlayground/README.md

 embed_pfam.py uses the ProtT5-XL-U50 encoder to embed each sequence from the Pfam-A.seed database.
 It locally downloads the tokenizer and encoder required if they are not found in the directory.
-Each embedding is saved as a numpy array in a .txt file.
+Each embedding is saved as a numpy array in a binary .npy file.

 avg_embed.py calculates the average embedding for each family using sequences from the Pfam-A.seed database and saves it as a numpy array in a .txt file.
 This is performed by reading the consensus sequence for each